The-Wishlist-Co/docs/shopify/variantProduct.md

 ## **REST Endpoints**

-## Add products variant from shopify to TWC
+## Add variant from shopify to TWC
 A new variant is created for an existing product in the TWC system from the shopify data using the connector.

 Endpoint: ```/api/products/variants```